ayoo2452/DH110/README.md

 ### Main areas to improve the prototype

-1. **Changing the "Continue as guest" to say "Continue without logging in" instead.** When forming their pathway, my participant went from the login screen (options: Login, Register, Continue as guest), clicked "Continue as guest", but then directed themselves to the "Register" page.
-They were of the belief that "Continue as guest" meant that you'd eventually have to log in/sign up, thus leading them to designate the "Register" page as the next step.
-I aim to ammend this issue by writing "Continue without logging in", which should reassure the user that they will not be providing personal information-- unless they choose to request a service that requires personal contact information (ex. filing a complaint about a private property).
-2. **Adding more signifiers and significantly more detail to the navigation portion of the app.** Though my user didn't have a large issue with completing Task 1, I definitely noticed them wavering and hesitating when directing their user-flow.
-I personally think this feature is going to need significant upgrades, which is what I will be working on in the next week as we shift to high-fidelity design.
-In particular, I want to add more data points for the users to utilize as they compare buses (ex. how busy the bus is at that hour).
-Additionally, I intend to research more on ways to alleviate the cognitive load on users following a bus navigation.
-I think that making use of notifications that utilize different modalities to alert the user will be especially helpful.
-For instance, having a phone vibrate when nearing a stop is helpful to a user who may be overwhelmed with visual stimuli.
-3. **Enhancing the filter and sort-by functions for all three portions (Navigation, Services, Resources)**.
-This goal isn't spurned by my participant's experience, but accessibility of information comes from the ease of acquiring it, so I hope to better support browsing functionality in all three feature sectors of my proposed app.
-In particular, I think filtering will be important for Resource browsing, as many people are looking for specific events and/or services for their specific circumstances.
+1. **Changing the "Continue as guest" to say "Continue without logging in" instead.**
+2. **Adding more signifiers and significantly more detail to the navigation portion of the app.**
+3. **Enhancing the filter and sort-by functions for all three portions (Navigation, Services, Resources)**

+> :mega: View the full documentation on the low-fidelity prototype [here]()

 ## 🔹 Wireframes & Design System [A6]

 8) Wireframe and graphic design element variation [assignment06]

-Summary text and image, link to your assignment folder

 ###  Hi-Fidelity Wireframe: Design System sample